 This setup allows accurate reproduction of corners and bends without excessive data use.

-If the speed of the device changes by Speed Change (km/h) since the last logged point, log a new point with log reason “speed change”.
+Speed Change (km/h): If the speed of the device changes by this value since the last logged point, log a new point with log reason “speed change”.

 The threshold for harsh driving vary between different vehicle types.
 A large truck and a motorcycle will require very different thresholds.
 The thresholds should be configured in system parameters on the OEM Server.